 Fair and Deep

 Liminal rewards thinking, not spending.
-Competitive depth accessible to newcomers, with no pay-to-win mechanics.
-Ever.
+Competitive depth accessible to newcomers, whilst maintaining a complex system.

 DIRECTIVE 03